olliegardner/seminar-roulette/timelog.md

 ### 26 Oct 2020

 - _2 hour_ Created GitHub CI pipeline for Django unit tests.
 Wrote some basic unit tests for the Samoa feed.
+- _2 hour_ Started working on the frontend of Seminar Roulette.
+Added a roulette wheel animation.